 Other penalties and provisions may exist for other areas in other States and Territories.

 Restrictions may also be imposed by Local Councils on premises under their control, such as swimming pools.
 Following public concern and outrage due to "incidents" involving the photography of unwilling bathers on beaches, Councils were prompted to prohibit photography in these and similar areas.
 For example, you need a permit to commercially photograph any outdoor, publicly-owned space in Waverley, including beaches, parks, streets and cemeteries.
-It is therefore advisable to check with the Local Council whether there are restrictions on photography, however most restrictions seem to apply to commercial photography.
+It is therefore advisable to check with the Local Council whether there are restrictions on photography, however most restrictions seems to apply to commercial photography.

 It is illegal to enter certain property belonging to the government such as railway yards, electrical power stations and military bases.
 Trespassing in these areas may lead to arrest and prosecution.
 For example, under the Defence (Special Undertakings) Act 1952 (Cth) it is an offence to gain unlawful entry into a "prohibited area" (including flying over it), punishable by imprisonment.
 The Minister can declare any area of land or water "prohibited" if it is necessary for Commonwealth defence.
 The same applies for taking a photograph of the area or anything in it.
 Merely possessing a camera while in a "prohibited area" can also result in imprisonment.
 Four Christian Pacifist activists were prosecuted under this Act for trespassing on the US Pine Gap military base in Australia and taking photographs in October 2006.